Zhu Xi — Great Philosopher of Neo Confucianism

-Zhu Xi (1130 — 1200), honorific name as Yuan Hui, also respected as Zhu Zi, was an exceptional reformer of Confucianism in the history of China.
+Zhu Xi (1130 — 1200), courtesy name Yuanhui or Zhonghui, respected as Zhu Zi or Zhu Wengong, was an exceptional philosopher of Neo Confucianism that was the most influential doctrine in Chinese culture for the next 700 years.

-He absorbed concepts from other philosophical schools and formed his new ideology, the Theory of Li, which was the most influential doctrine in Chinese culture for the next 700 years.
+He absorbed concepts from other philosophical schools and formed his new ideology, the Theory of Li, in which scientific concepts regarding the universe were added to complete Confucianism and to oppose superstitious ideas of Buddhism and Taoism Religion.

-Well Educated Genius and Intelligent Minister Zhu Xi
+Well Educated Genius and Intelligent Official

-Resigning From Politics to Continue Learning
+Resigning From Political Positions to Continue Learning

 Completion of the Theory of Li

-Zhu Xi then suggested the emperor to suppress the superstitious activities and to fight back bravely with the nomadic regime Jin.
+He suggested that the emperor suppress the superstitious activities and fight back bravely against the nomadic regime Jin.

-Zhu Xi As An Excellent Governor and His Contribution
+Contribution As An Excellent Governor

 As expected, he did a good job establishing an influential education system, building schools, constructing irrigation projects, and defeating natural disasters.

-Until Zhu Xi was 64, he was assigned to teach the new emperor.
+When Zhu Xi was 64, he was assigned to teach the new emperor.